 If an apprentice is taught thoroughly, that apprentice will become a very successful tattooist and businessperson.
 You should know health & sanitation, how to communicate to clients (specifically about process and pricing), tattoo culture, how to create/make/place a stencil, how to pick the best location for the design you have created, how to actually tattoo a persons skin, how to have the best social media presence, among so much more.

-A properly trained apprentice will become a representative of the tattooing community for the rest of the world.
-An improperly trained apprentice becomes exactly what all the negative stereotypes of what a tattoo artist is or what they can be.
+A properly trained apprentice will become a representative of the tattooing community.
+An improperly trained tattoo artist may become a negative stereotype of what a tattoo artist is or what they can be.

 The tattooing medium is not easy, it is complex and difficult to learn properly.